-In April 2020, eCommerce sales as a whole jumped a whopping 49%.
+In April 2020, eCommerce (online business) sales as a whole jumped a whopping 49%.
 If you were already dependent on eCommerce for certain items like we were, you probably remember significant delays in online orders, including the ever-reliable Amazon.com.
 What used to take a day to receive now took a month to receive.

 Most people simply adjusted their buying habits, resorting to brick and mortar stores for essential items and waiting a month for those “non-essential” items to arrive at their doorstep.
 At Parker Baby, we scrambled to get orders to our beloved customers as soon as possible.
 We learned a lot that month, and it eventually led to us finally getting our own warehouse.

 Okay, now imagine all of this occurring between Thanksgiving and Christmas.
 Imagine trying to order a gift for someone the first week of December and realizing it won’t be delivered until January.
 Imagine half of the items on your spouse’s Christmas list being out of stock before Thanksgiving (Guys: this is not a valid excuse for coming up short).

 Holiday Shopping 2020 Expectations

 With several stores announcing they will not be open on Thanksgiving, and many more announcing limited holiday hours, expect to shop more online.

 We saw it in April - we’ll see it again.
 USPS continues to struggle to keep up with online shopping demand.
 UPS, FedEx, and other carriers will try to pick up the slack, but will likely come up short.
 Amazon is running out of space, and new warehouse space won’t be ready in time for the Holiday surge.